Documentation Index

 Funding Internal Accounts

 In production, internal accounts are funded by following the payment instructions (bank transfer, wire, etc.).
-In sandbox, you can instantly add funds to any internal account using the following endpoint:InternalAccount
+In sandbox, you can instantly add funds to any internal account using the following endpoint:InternalAccount object with the new balance.

-Alternatively, you can also fund internal accounts using the /quotes
+Alternatively, you can also fund internal accounts using the /quotes or /transfer-in endpoints as described below.

 Testing Transfer Scenarios